Guidelines & Policies

 - Follow the rules and obey Safety Notices and the Lifeguards.

 - Don’t swim out of your depth.
-Weak and non-swimmers regardless of age are restricted to designated safe areas of the swimming pool (weak swimmers are those unable to swim one length of the main pool).
+Weak and non-swimmers regardless of age are restricted to designated safe areas of the swimming pool (weak swimmers are those unable to swim 25m of the pool).

 - Don’t swim if you have been drinking alcohol / are suffering side effects of drinking alcohol.